Developmental psychologist Diana Baumrind identified four types of parenting styles:

 Distance yourself physically

-Authoritarian parents control their children with fear such as physical punishment.
+Authoritarian parents control their children with fear, such as corporal punishment.

 Separation can ensure your physical safety.

-Distancing from your parents can mean moving away from them or ceasing all contact with them.
+Distancing from your parents can mean moving away or ceasing all contact with them.

-A healthy boundary can be set when you are away from them.
+Setting a healthy boundary is more achievable when you are physically away from them.

 Taking responsibility for yourself is as important as taking care of others.